ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

 templateKey: team-page
 title: Team
 team-members:
-  - bio: Graham created Assembly Solutions in 1995 aged 35 after always having the passion to build a successful business in electrical assemblies.
-From a very early age, Electronics came natural to Graham and it's not surprising after his father Terry taught him how to wire his first plug when he was just 4 years old!
-After studying Electrical Engineering at Manchester University, Graham secured a sought after Production Manager position at Phillips, and later down the line made the big leap to leave and create Assembly Solutions.
-Graham enjoys cycling & golf, and a challenge at chess!
-    interests:
-      - cycling
-      - golf
-    name: Graham Balshaw BSc
-    jobtitle: Founder
-    image: /img/team1-1-.png
   - name: Gareth Balshaw
     jobtitle: Managing Director
     bio: Gareth joined the business as a production operator in 2002 aged 18.
 Since